top of page

 Bride and groom listening to wedding toasts during outdoor reception

-Without traditional walls or architectural elements, lighting was approached differently.
-Instead of uplighting, I incorporated pixel tube fixtures and wash lighting to define the dance floor area and add visual energy as the evening progressed.
+Without traditional walls or architectural features to work with, lighting required a different approach.
+Pixel tube fixtures and wash lighting were used to define the dance floor and build visual energy as the night progressed.

 Guests watching speech during outdoor wedding reception at Houston Arboretum